 High Color Rendering Index for great looking skin tones.

-What is really impressive is how much you get for the money and the bi-color LEDs that have been used in the light.
+What’s impressive is how much you get for the money and the bi-color LEDs that have been used in the light.
 They have a high CRI rating of ≥97.
 If you don’t know what that means it really doesn’t matter.
-What’s important is that this light renders colors really well so they look like they ought to.
+What’s important is that this light renders colors well, so they look like they ought to.
 Your skin tones will look rich and natural rather than having an unnatural tint.

-So as well as the light the kit includes a light stand that extends from 20” to 74”.
-So with the light on top you could use it for full height shots if necessary.
-A carry bag is included and 4 plastic diffusion filters that snap onto the front of the light.
-I would only use the white filter but the red, green, and blue filters may come in handy if you need some atmospheric lighting effects.
+So, as well as the light the kit includes a light stand that extends from 20” to 74”.
+So, with the light on top, you could use it for full height shots if necessary.
+A carry bag is included, and 4 plastic diffusion filters snap onto the front of the light.
+I would only use the white filter, but the red, green, and blue filters may come in handy if you need some atmospheric lighting effects.

 Three cold shoe mounting points included on the top of the control panel.

 Just above the control panel of the light there are three camera cold shoe mounting points, so in theory you could mount three gadgets within the ring.
 You could mount a DSLR, a video mic and a smartphone, provided they were the right size.
 To help with mounting you get three camera mounting brackets plus an iPad holder and a phone holder.

 In fact, there is enough room within the ring to mount any iPad horizontally, which is what you want for self-tape auditions.
 But if necessary, the ring can accommodate up to a 9.7-inch iPad mounted vertically.

 However, you’re not done yet with what’s included.

 The box also contains a Bluetooth remote to control the camera app shutter on your iOS or Android device plus a wireless Remote that does everything that all the buttons and dials do on the control panel.
 So, you can adjust all the light settings without having to go back and forth to the ring light.